-[*The author, Kathy Horton, was featured in a recent article in Cure Today (Read Story HERE), focused on how WM and other cancer survivors deal with the additional uncertainty of COVID-19.
+[*The author, Kathy Horton, was featured in a recent article in Cure Today (Read Story HERE(link is external)), focused on how WM and other cancer survivors deal with the additional uncertainty of COVID-19.
 This story is a coda to the Cure Today article, describing in more detail Kathy’s journey with WM.]

 In the summer of 2005, my husband, Gary, and I took the vacation of a lifetime.

 We spent three weeks in Australia visiting Sydney, Perth, the Great Barrier Reef, Wave Rock, and other landmarks.

 Life was good.

 Little did I know that the next two years would challenge my sense of control, forcing me to learn persistence, self-awareness, and acceptance.